-The construction management faculty met virtually in September 2020 to discuss the findings of the AY 2019-2020 assessment cycle.
+The construction management faculty met in August 2021 to discuss the findings of the AY 2020-2021 assessment cycle.
 All ten measures identified in the ACCE self-study were reviewed and discussed.
 Overall, the CM program appears to be meeting the majority of student and program learning outcomes.
 Course-level corrective actions are taken anytime a single direct measure fall below the 70% target level detailed in the Assessment Implementation Plan.
 The CM course binders contain the instructor course evaluation and improvement plan forms where these actions are documented and tracked.

-For the AY 2019-2020 cycle, the faculty first investigated the areas of concern from the AY2018-2019 cycle.
-These items included: 1) SLO #18 (Understand the basic principles of sustainable construction) had equal or more direct measures fail to meet rather than meet the 70% target level; 2) improving printing capabilities in Kemper 207; and 3) improving soft skills education for students.
+For the AY 2020-2021 cycle, the faculty first investigated the areas of concern from the AY2019-2020 cycle.
+These items included: 1) SLO #18 (Understand the basic principles of sustainable construction) had equal or more direct measures fail to meet rather than meet the 70% target level 2) SLO #11 (Apply basic surveying techniques for construction layout and control) had equal or more direct measures fail to meet the 70% target level; 3) improving printing capabilities in Kemper 207; and 4) improving soft skills education for students.